schordas/RandomUserApp/README.md

 functional but are mostly for demonstration; like an extension function and a binding adapter.

 ### Additional Comments
+- I built this app strictly on mobile, I did not factor in tablet design.

 - I made some assumptions about the api.
 I didn't see a place in the documentation that said what fields were required or not required.
 I found that the `id` field sometimes had null fields and I didn't see a need to use it so I ignored it.
 All other fields I assumed to be required.